Making improvements to your rented home

 Private tenants

-Improvements might not be worth it if you won't benefit from them in the longer term.
+Think about how long you're likely to live there.
+Improvements might not be worth it if you will not benefit from them in the longer term.

 Most private renters have an assured shorthold tenancy which can often be ended quite easily using the section 21 eviction process.